 Our investment philosophy is based upon the work of Nobel Prize winning economists Myron Scholes, William Sharpe, Robert Merton, and Eugene Fama as well as world renowned professors Kenneth French of Dartmouth College and Roger Ibbotson of Yale University, who have developed an academic approach to investment management based upon statistical analysis and financial economics rather than Wall Street marketing hype.

 In essence, this strategy breaks the world stock market into separate and distinct asset classes which perform somewhat independently of each other over time.
 As many of these market segments are vastly underweighted in most mutual fund offerings, higher returns can be achieved simply by diversifying an investment portfolio more broadly to include all of these asset classes.

 This broad diversification of the portfolio across multiple, distinct asset classes reduces overall risk as the highs and lows of each segment tend to balance each other over time.
-Similarly, the discipline of rebalancing the portfolio periodically back to the original target allocation percentages should reduce long-term risk to investors as volatility is reduced throughout market cycles.
+Similarly, the discipline of rebalancing the portfolio periodically back to the original target allocation percentages should decrease long-term risk to investors as volatility is reduced throughout market cycles.

 Titanium Advisors typically uses low-cost mutual funds offered by Dimensional Fund Advisors (DFA), the industry leader for over 30 years with respect to asset class diversification strategies, as well as those from Vanguard.
 DFA mutual funds are not available to the general public.
 Rather, they are offered only to institutional investors or through a select group of financial advisors such as Titanium Advisors.
 We encourage you to visit the DFA website (www.dfaus.com) to learn more about DFA mutual funds.